joelwk/chanscope-knowledge-agents/deployment/README_DEPLOYMENT.md

 ## Data Management

-The Knowledge Agent uses several Docker volumes to manage data:
+The Knowledge Agent uses a three-stage data processing pipeline and several Docker volumes to manage data:

+### Data Processing Pipeline

+1. **Complete Data Stage**
+   - Ingests data from S3 into primary storage
+   - Uses PostgreSQL in Replit or CSV files in Docker
+   - Configurable retention period via `DATA_RETENTION_DAYS`
+   - Automatic incremental updates

+2. **Stratified Sample Stage**
+   - Creates representative samples from complete data
+   - Uses Key-Value store in Replit or CSV files in Docker
+   - Configurable sample size and stratification criteria
+   - Can be regenerated independently with `--regenerate --stratified-only`

+3. **Embedding Stage**
+   - Generates embeddings for stratified samples
+   - Uses Object Storage in Replit or NPZ files in Docker
+   - Optimized batch processing for memory efficiency
+   - Can be regenerated independently with `--regenerate --embeddings-only`

+### Storage Volumes

-### Production Volumes
+#### Production Volumes
 - `data`: Main data directory
 - `data_stratified`: Stratified data samples
 - `data_shared`: Shared data for embeddings and tokens